alexis-floback/alexis-floback.github.io/_pages/cv.md

 _Ad-hoc_ reviewer for SeaGrant proposals, _Limnology & Oceanography_\
 Early career liaison for session OB14-D at 2024 Ocean Sciences Meeting\
-Panelist for Raider Career Chats (2025), Summer Online Interactive/Discussion Global Environmental Microbiology "Your Journey to Graduate School" (2021), The Ocean Institute "So you Love the Ocean, Now What?"
+Panelist for TechTrek STEM Camp (2026), Raider Career Chats (2025), Summer Online Interactive/Discussion Global Environmental Microbiology "Your Journey to Graduate School" (2021), The Ocean Institute "So you Love the Ocean, Now What?"
 (2021)

 _Workshops Attended_